 With respect to the provision of information on whales killed, the Secretariat has developed a Summary Reporting Form that you may wish to use (see Annex 2).
 Please note that completion of the form is not compulsory and it is not intended to replace the submission of detailed documents where appropriate.
-As requested in Resolution 2004-3, the form has been updated to facilitate the reporting of data for each whale taken, the killing method used and the samples taken.

-I would be grateful if data and information could be provided to the Secretariat by 9 May so that it can be circulated in advance of the meeting of the Working Group on Whale Killing Methods and Associated Welfare Issues that is scheduled to take place in the morning of Monday 13 June.
+I would be grateful if data and information could be provided to the Secretariat by 12 April 2007 so that it can be circulated in advance of the meeting of the Working Group on Whale Killing Methods and Associated Welfare Issues that is scheduled to take place in the afternoon of Tuesday 22 May.